 - related assets used in the business/company and sold at the same time as the interest in the business/shares.

-An individual will qualify for relief on all disposals until the lifetime total of such gains reaches £2m.
-The first £2m of gains will be reduced by 4/9, giving an effective CGT rate of 10% instead of 18%.
+An individual will qualify for relief on all disposals until the lifetime total of such gains reaches £10m.
+The first £10m of gains will be charged to CGT at 10% instead of 18% or 28%

 Other major CGT reliefs